Gifted WA Logo

 News

-• 15 Oct 2019 9:33 PM | Anonymous
+• 15 Oct 2019 9:33 PM | Anonymous member (Administrator)

 We’re starting to see some acknowledgement and movement in the education system regarding the needs of our young people!
 If you’re not already a member, please consider signing up to our family to add strength to our advocacy voice!
 It’s about more than academics: we need to ensure our children develop key life skills such as resilience and task persistence